 A simple way to show genuine support -

-Above: A prime example of the kind of support, belief and reassurance a young stroke survivor (whose life was essentially ruined) needs from others, even years later.
+Above: A prime example of the kind of support, belief and reassurance a young stroke survivor (whose life was essentially ruined as they woke up for the day ahead) needs from others, even years later.

-While I apologised for my repetitive nature (with the first message to one of my older siblings in the event I sent him the same photo already) that comes with losing one's hippocampus, one of my kind big bros (there are five *volunteer* security guard-bros and they're incredibly supportive & nurturing of me and this challenging life chapter - fortunately so are all my fam which isn't always the case for stroke survivors, who are so often abandoned/avoided/judged/dismissed by some #unacceptable) looked at the bright side of a (here's hoping, temporary) trait others could (and certainly do) easily get annoyed about and accepted me just the way I (now) am, brain damage & all.
+While I apologised for my repetitive nature (with the first message to one of my older siblings in the event I sent him the same photo already) that comes with losing one's hippocampus, one of my kind big bros (there are five *volunteer* security guards/bros who are incredibly supportive + nurturing of me & this challenging life chapter - fortunately so are all my fam which isn't always the case for stroke survivors, who are so often abandoned/avoided/judged/dismissed by others in society #unacceptable) looked at the bright side of a (here's hoping, temporary) trait others could (& certainly do) easily get annoyed about and accepted me just the way I (now) am, brain damage & all.

 What a true blue gem!